 When choosing a lip color, you can never go wrong with a medium pink or peach.

-A smoky look done with mauve and grey like the one on model Kathy Chow on the left, is fool-proof.
+A smoky look done with mauve and grey like the one on model Kathy Chow on the right, is fool-proof.
 The key to using purple eyeshadows without looking bruised is to use either a brown/charcoal color with it to create depth.
 Blend everything well and draw a thin line along your top lashes with a black liquid liner.
 Switch to a slightly denser pair of falsies if you like.
 Remember to also highlight the area right beneath your brow bone and the inner corners.

 With slightly heavier eye makeup, use a slightly darker blush and lip color to avoid looking too mod.

-Use warm colors like bronze, gold or orange on the eyes.
+Stick to warm colors like bronze, gold or orange on the eyes.
 Line your eyes with a black liquid liner and wing it out on the outer corner.
 Wear a blush in warm tones like apricot and peach and finish the look with knock-them-dead red lips.

-4 Comments »
+4 Comments

 Love your idea!
 I’m looking forward to the coming articles!